Particle-resolved simulation of freely evolving particle suspensions: Flow physics and modeling: Introduction

-In this work, we have performed FR-DNS for a wide range of density ratio to cover both heavy and light particles.
-Then we have studied the effects of the factors mentioned above (clustering, particle velocity fluctuations, and mobility) separately and also altogether in particle-laden flows.
+In this work, we have performed PR-DNS for a wide range of density ratio to cover both heavy and light particles.
+Then we have studied the effects of the factors mentioned above (particle clustering, particle velocity fluctuations, and particle mobility) separately and also altogether in particle-laden flows.
 Finally, an improved drag correlation is proposed, which can be used for calculating the drag force in EE and EL simulations of particles with different densities.
-In developing our correlation, we have used two different approaches: symbolic regression and predefined functional form.
-We also discuss which variables the drag correlation should depend on to account for particle motion.
-Here we summarize the discussion on these three factors from the literature in dispersed multiphase flows.
+In developing our correlation, we have used two different approaches: symbolic regression and a predefined functional form.
+We have also discussed which variables the drag correlation should depend on to account for particle motion.
+In the following, we have summarized the discussion on the effects of particle clustering, particle velocity fluctuations, and mobility of particles on the mean drag in dispersed multiphase flows from the literature.